Notice of Privacy Practices

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-In this notice, the term "personal information" refers to any medical or financial information that can reasonably be used to identify you and that relates to your physical or mental health or condition, the provision of health care to you, or the payment for that care.
-Personal information may include your name, social security number, address, telephone number, employment, medical history, health records, claims information, or credit card number.
+In this notice, "personal information" refers to any medical or financial information that can be used to identify you and relates to your physical or mental health or condition, the provision of health care to you, or the payment for that care, including your medical record.
+Personal information may include your name, Social Security number, address, telephone number, employment, medical history, health records, claims information, or credit card number.

 About Group Health

-Group Health Cooperative and Group Health Options, Inc. offer health care coverage to enrollees through individual and group plans.
-Group Health Cooperative also directly delivers care in medical facilities we own and operate.
+Group Health Cooperative and Group Health Options, Inc. offer health care coverage to members through individual and group plans.
+Group Health Cooperative also delivers care to patients in medical facilities we own and operate.
 Depending on your relationship with Group Health, we may collect, use, and share your information in slightly different ways.

-If you are enrolled in a self-funded plan through your employer, Group Health Cooperative and Group Health Options, Inc. may act as an "administrative services organization" for your self-funded plan and may receive and share information with the plan administrator, usually your employer, for certain administrative activities.
+If you are enrolled in a self-funded plan through your employer, Group Health Cooperative or Group Health Options, Inc., may act as an "administrative services organization" for your self-funded plan and may receive and share information with the plan administrator, usually your employer, for certain administrative activities.
 For example, we may share claims information for health care services you have received.
-The plan administrator must confirm that it will protect your personal information in accordance with law.
-Please ask your employer for more details.
+The plan administrator must confirm that it will protect your personal information in accordance with the law.

-If you are a patient at a Group Health Cooperative-owned and -operated medical facility, we keep a record of health care services you receive from us, as well as medical records sent to us from other providers.
-We will not share your information with others unless you direct us to or the law authorizes or requires us to.
-For more information, see the section in this notice, "How we may use and share your personal information."
+If you are a patient at a Group Health Cooperative owned and operated facility, we keep a record of health care services you receive from us, as well as medical records sent to us from other health care providers.
+We will not share your information with others unless directed by you or otherwise allowed by law.

 How We May Use and Share Your Personal Information